TigerWasTaken/airflow-challenge/README.md

 And that's it!
 You can now run the pipeline.

 To run the pipeline you need to create a new DAG run.
 Go to the DAG page and click on the `Trigger DAG` button of the `meli_category_data_pipeline`.
 This will run the pipeline.

+Implementation details:

+    I used the `PythonOperator` to run the most of the tasks.
+I could have used the `BashOperator` but I wanted to have more control over the execution of the tasks.

+    I used the `PostgresOperator` to run the SQL queries.

+    I used the `HttpSensor` to check if the API is available.

+    I used the `FileSensor` to check if the file is available in the local filesystem.

+    To transform the data I used the `pandas` library, because the data was small enough to fit in memory.
+If the data was bigger, I would have used `spark` to process the data.

+    To get the data from the API I used the `requests` library.

+    I used the `datetime` library to get the current date and to format the date in the correct format.

+    I used the `os` library to get the environment variables in runtime.

+    I used a python operator to send the emails with the results of the pipeline.
+I could have used the `EmailOperator` but python combined with pandas is more flexible.